The highlights:

 How each product works: Different mechanisms

-A menstrual disc stays “propped up” within the vaginal fornix thanks to the muscular vaginal walls and the pubic bone.
+A period disc stays “propped up” within the vaginal fornix thanks to the muscular vaginal walls and the pubic bone.
 The fornix is the widest part of your vagina.
 It is located at the end of the vaginal canal, surrounding your cervix.

 There are two sides of the fornix, called the posterior (rear) and anterior (front) fornices.